faithanalog/pagerenc/README.md

 messages do not, due to the multimon FLEX encoder relying on FLEX messages being aligned next to eachother to decode properly.
 Additionally, multimon will not decode the first FLEX message sent in a batch of FLEX messages.
-It uses the first message to synchronize the decoder, and so it can't decode the message.
+It uses the first message to synchronize the decoder, so it can't decode that message.

 When WAIT is not provided any parameters, it will insert a random delay between MINDELAY and MAXDELAY, specifiable with command line flags.
 The default min and